 - Enabled Check to allow Wanguard Filter to detect the filtering rule automatically - Filtering Rule Describes the filtering rule - Priority By double-clicking the cell, you can change the order in which filtering rules are applied.
 The default settings prioritize filtering rules that match the most specific malicious traffic: source IP, source TCP port, source UDP port.
 You can disable filtering rules such as destination IP/port to prevent service interruption at the risk of allowing malicious traffic to pass through during randomized attacks - Severity By double-clicking the cell you can change the minimum severity of the filtering rule.
 A value of 1 enables the filtering rule when the matched traffic is above the anomaly threshold.
-To enable the filtering rule only when the matched traffic is double the rate of the anomaly threshold, set it to 2, and so on - OSI Layer Shows the OSI layer where the filtering rule detection is performed.
-For informational purposes only - Compatibility Displays whether the filtering rule can be detected and applied by Packet Filter, Flow Filter or via BGP FlowSpec
+To enable the filtering rule only when the matched traffic is double the rate of the anomaly threshold, set it to 2, and so on - Timeout When set to 0, the filtering rule remains active for as long as the anomaly is active.
+Enter a nonzero value for the filtering rule to expire only after the entered amount of seconds - OSI Layer Shows the OSI layer where the filtering rule detection is performed.
+For informational purposes only - Compatibility Displays whether the filtering rule can be detected and applied by Packet Filter, Flow Filter, BGP Flowspec or Dataplane Firewall.